maxcurzi/tplay/README.md

 ```

 ## Feature flags
-By default the crate uses [rodio](https://crates.io/crates/rodio) for audio playback.
-If you wish to use MPV (libmpv1 libmpv1-dev) as a audio playback backend, you can build/install the crate with:
+By default, the crate uses [rodio](https://crates.io/crates/rodio) for audio playback.
+If you wish to use MPV (libmpv1 libmpv1-dev) as an audio playback backend, you can build/install the crate with:

 `--features="mpv_0_35" --no-default-features`